Rockula: Plot

-Ralph and Mona have dinner with Phoebe and her latest beau, which proves awkward as Phoebe makes no secret of her unnaturally long life, referring to things such as George Washington's bedroom prowess and speaking to Mona as if she's known her for years.
-The evening culminates in an impromptu musical number by Phoebe.
-On the drive home, rather than have Mona think he and his mother are crazy, he reveals that he is a vampire and tells her the details of the curse.
-Mona is skeptical until Ralph half-transforms into a bat in front of her.
-Disturbed by this, Mona drives off and leaves town.
-Halloween comes and Rockula is scheduled to perform.
-Stanley appears, dressed as a pirate, with a hambone, having been directed to do so by Madame Ben-Wa.
-Mona, having admitted that she loves Ralph returns and meets him on stage, only to be kidnapped and carted away by Stanley, who prepares to place her in the cryogenic freezing chamber.
-Ralph's reflection tells him where to find Mona and he comes to the rescue.
-Stanley and Ralph duel with Stanley wielding the hambone and Ralph wielding the rhinestone peg-leg.
-Madame Ben-Wa is then revealed to be Phoebe, who has orchestrated the curse for years, scared that Ralph will leave the nest.
-Phoebe apologizes, realizing that she needs to let Ralph grow up, but is knocked out by Stanley.
-Ralph then again half-transforms into a bat, scaring Stanley into falling into his own freezing chamber.
-Having saved Mona's life the curse is broken, and the two leave the club together happily.
+Ralph and Mona have dinner with Phoebe, who engages in discussions about her affairs with historic figures and gives an impromptu musical performance by Phoebe.
+On the drive home, Ralph, unwilling to let Mona think he and his mother are delusional, confesses he is a vampire and explains the curse.
+Mona remains skeptical until Ralph partially transforms into a bat.
+Disturbed, she drives away and plans to leave town.
+Rockula is set to perform on Halloween night and Mona, realizing she loves Ralph, returns and meets him on stage, only to be kidnapped by Stanley.

-Just before the end credits Ralph's reflection has had enough of being trapped in the mirror and smashes his way out of it, making his way to our world dressed as Elvis Presley in a rhinestone jumpsuit, and subsequently performs a final number as Rockula with all the band members.
+Ralph's reflection reveals Mona's location where Stanley and Ralph duel.
+Madame Ben-Wa is revealed to be Phoebe, who has orchestrated the curse for years, fearing Ralph would leave her.
+Realizing she must let him grow, she apologizes but is knocked unconscious by Stanley.
+As Ralph once again half-transforms into a bat, Stanley is terrified and falls into his own freezing chamber.
+With the curse broken, Ralph and Mona leave together, happily.
+Ralph's reflection smashes his way out of the mirror, dressed in an Elvis rhinestone jumpsuit, and performs a final number as Rockula with all the band members.

 Production

 Principal filming for Rockula was actually completed in 1988.
 At the time, both New World and Cannon Pictures were filing for bankruptcy.
-Consequently, several of the films that the two companies made which were ready for release got shelved.
+Consequently, several of the films the two companies made, which were ready for release, got shelved.
 The films made by New World eventually found decent distribution and their film Warlock actually wound up being a huge hit on home video.
 Cannon's Rockula however, only played a few theatres before being dumped on video in August 1990, where it remained largely ignored.